 - The lining of the entire gastrointestinal tract is at risk of cell death and sloughing.

-Most veterinarians will recommend initial bloodwork that includes a complete blood count (CBC), serum chemistry, and a urinalysis.
+Most veterinarians will recommend initial bloodwork that includes a complete blood count (CBC), serum chemistry, blood electrolytes, and a urinalysis.
 These allow for the determination of the nature of the metabolic disturbances that may be concurrently happening.
 It also allows your veterinarian to rule out certain diseases which may mimic the clinical signs of gastric dilatation.
 Additionally, abdominal x-rays are used to confirm a diagnosis (Figure 1) and an electrocardiogram (ECG) is used to evaluate the presence of cardiac arrhythmias which are commonly seen later in the disease course.
 Blood gas analysis is also commonly performed to evaluate the nature and severity of the respiratory compromise.
 Additional tests may be recommended by your veterinary surgeon.